Colorado House of Representatives

 The Colorado House of Representatives is the lower house of the Colorado General Assembly, the state legislature of the U.S. state of Colorado.
-The House is composed of 65 members from an equal number of constituent districts, with each district having 75,000 people.
+The House is composed of 65 members from an equal number of constituent districts, with each district having roughly 80 thousand people.
 Representatives are elected to two-year terms, and are limited to four consecutive terms in office, but can run again after a four-year respite.

-The Colorado House of Representatives convenes at the State Capitol building in Denver.
+The Colorado House of Representatives convenes at the State Capitol in Denver.

 Committees

 The House have 11 current committees of reference: